Borjie24/MarkdownPreviewer/README.md

 # Markdown Previewer
-- A website that can edit and preview a markdown document
+- A website that can edit and preview a markdown document.
-- This website is one of the exercise for the FCC Front End Development Libraries certificate
+- This website is one of the exercise for the FCC Front End Development Libraries certificate.
-- I used React and bootstrap for this
+- I used React and bootstrap for this website.

 ### Link